-St Bonaveture's does operate a cheque book for normal purchasing.
-Cheque books are held for the imprest, School fund and Extended services accounts and St Bonaventure's Governing Body has agreed that these cheques can be signed by the Headteacher, School Business Manager or Deputy Head Teacher.
+St Bonaveture's does not operate a cheque book for normal purchasing.
+A cheque book is held for the imprest account and St Bonaventure's Governing Body has agreed that these cheques can be signed by the Headteacher, School Business Manager or Deputy Head Teacher.